chandanhpcic/docs/source/manual/how-tos/ipsec-swanctl-rw-ikev2-eap-mschapv2.rst

     - :ref:`Method 2 - Static IP address per roadwarrior <rw-swanctl-method2>`

 ..
 Attention::
-    - Don't create both methods on your OPNsense at the same time, it's a potential security risk.
+    - Don't create both methods on your Reticen8 at the same time, it's a potential security risk.
     - Only create **one connection** where you use ``EAP id: %any`` (Method 1).
 If you create multiples of these connections, any roadwarrior can connect to any of them.